atrauzzi/laravel-doctrine/readme.md

 #### Installation

-Installation is the usual process for Laravel packages.
+Installation is the usual for Laravel packages.

-Insert the following to the packages section of your `composer.json` file and run an update:
+Insert the following in the packages section of your `composer.json` file and run an update:

     "atrauzzi/laravel-doctrine": "dev-master",